vtalpaert/autobar/README.md

 ![intro demo](media/docs/intro.png)
 ![modal demo](media/docs/modal.png)

-The database comes from an open source project (I lost the link, I'll find it again later).
+The database comes from an open source project (www.thecocktaildb.com).
 I ran into the issue of having way too many ingredients in the scraped DB, so I suggest combining several ingredients into one (like all the Schnapps, sorry).

 ### Setup